cocomo29/MasterMedicos/README.md

 If all goes well, your webapp will be deployed on localhost:5000 (127.0.0.1:5000)

-Type /admin in url (127.0..1:5000/admin) to perform CRUD operations in your database.
+Type /admin in url (127.0.0.1:5000/admin) to manipulate data in your database.

 # :gear: Requirements
 Install via pip